jcurry/ZenPacks.skills1st.WinSnmp/README.rst

 Keep in mind that zWinServiceSNMPIgnoreNames is constantly in use.
 If you put the same service name in both zWinServiceSNMPIgnoreNames and zWinServiceSNMPMonitorNames it will be ignored.

+The default is that all modeled services are monitored.

 Templates
 =========

     * PyTestSnmpCpu  monitors CPU utilisation for each processor and the average total.
 Uses Python to drive SNMP
-    * PyTestSnmpMem  monitors memory and paging using Python to drive SNMP
+    * PyTestSnmpMem  monitors memory and paging using Python to drive SNMP.
+Adds total swap to the device os relationship.
-    * PyTestCmdMemCpu  monitors cpu and memory / paging using Python to drive commands.
-This template is not bound by default.
     * PyTestSnmpServProc  monitors number of processes and number of services.
 Uses Python to drive SNMP.
     * WinServiceSNMPPython in /Server/Windows/Snmp: This template is required for monitoring services.
 Do not bind this template to the device.
 Make sure the template is in the class that the device is in (or a higher class).
 The template will automatically be used for the windows services components.